 ~Character Alteration – Ogden “Og” Morrow: In the book, Og has god-like powers, he can do anything and everything inside the OASIS, as he’s one of the joint-creators.
 Just before he died, James Halliday also specifically asked him to “DM” the Easter Egg hunt, just to make sure things didn’t get out of hand.
 While I love Og as a character from the book, his God-mode authority and power within the OASIS did make me question why he had waited so long to intervene.
 Steven Spielberg seems to have come to a similar conclusion.

 So, Movie-Og’s position of power and authority is limited, and this has been specifically arranged by James Halliday.
 So what does Og do?
-He DM’s the Easter Egg Hunt anyway, not because James Halliday asked him to, because it was the right thing to do.
+He DM’s the Easter Egg Hunt anyway, not because James Halliday asked him to, but because it was the right thing to do.
 James was his best friend and, even though they ended things on bad terms, the OASIS was important to both of them.
 It kind of makes me appreciate Og even more.
-The one good thing that Movie-Wade is able to do well was to give Og that small bit of closure.
+The one good thing that Movie-Wade is able to do well was to give Og closure.

 I just don’t understand why Artemis isn’t the main character of this movie.
 What does she even see in Movie-Wade?